 - Analog multiplexers are made using transistors.

-The mux itself acts like a digitally controlled multi-position switch where the binary code applied to the select inputs controls the data input which will be switched to the output.
-The general symbol of a multiplexer is shown below.
+The mux itself acts like a digitally controlled multi-position switch where the binary code applied to the select inputs controls the data input, which will be switched to the output.

 How does a multiplexer work?